 - Effective midnight March 22, 2020 Trinidad and Tobago closed its borders.
 This measure was revised on May 09 and remains in effect until further notice.

 - The Government of Trinidad and Tobago announced on August 15 there is community spread of COVID-19.
-As a result, effective August 17 new roll-back measures will be instituted.
+Roll-back measures were announced on August 17.
+These measures were further revised on November 07, 2020 due to a decline in reported cases.
 Please check the Office of the Prime Minister for the latest information.

 - Effective April 06, per GOTT, all schools, places of learning were closed.
 The measure was revised on August 25 and schools and places of learning will operate virtually for the first school term, until further notice.
 Please check the Ministry of Education for the latest information.

 - Are U.S. citizens permitted to enter?
 No

 - All borders are closed until further notice to both nationals and non-nationals.
 Exemption requests must be made to the Ministry of National Security.